Find all the information you need to have a smooth visit to Planet Word with your school or youth group. We’re looking forward to your visit!

 For up-to-date driving, metro, or city bus directions, visit the Plan Your Visit page.
 Groups arriving by school or charter bus can unload on 13th St and walk to the entrance on K St. There is no on-site parking for private cars or buses.

 Please be conscious of other visitors as you move your group through the galleries.
+Museum staff may redirect your group to avoid crowding in high-traffic areas.

 The museum requires at least one adult chaperone for every ten visitors under the age of 17.
-Chaperone numbers count towards group totals; groups that arrive with fewer than the required chaperones may be denied entry.
+Chaperone numbers count towards group totals; groups that arrive with fewer than the required number of chaperones may be denied entry.

 Chaperones MUST be present and engaged with the students at all times while in the museum.
 Unchaperoned or misbehaving groups are subject to being escorted out of the museum and may not be allowed admission in the future.